 A fancy way of saying “understand your customers better”, consumer insights are what allow modern businesses to keep growing and achieving.
 And nobody knows your customers like you do: even if you’ve never written it down, you have an innate understanding of who they are, what makes them tick, and why they’re still customers.

 Generating reliable consumer insights requires excellent data analytics.
-It’s market research with a “What To Do Now” bolted on.
+It’s internal market research with a “What To Do Now” bolted on.
 Use them to improve segmentation, the customer journey, and personalization.

 There are tools and tutorials you can use to capture these insights.
 What’s absolutely crucial is that once you’ve defined your framework and approach, you stick to it.
 Even if – or especially if – you don’t agree with the early results, you stick with it and perform the analysis.
 The results might be different from your opinion – if they weren’t, there would be no point doing the analysis!